Isaac’s Age at the Offering

 Abraham’s son was conceived when the father was 99 years old, Sarah was 90, and Ishmael was 13 (Genesis 17:1, 17, 25).
 When the boy was weaned (2-5 years) later, Hagar and Ishmael were dismissed from Abraham’s house and the covenant between Abraham and Abimelech took place (Genesis 21).
 And Genesis 21:34, says “And Abraham stayed in the land of the Philistines many days.”
 This verse suggests that many years (in biblical terms a day often refers to a year” lapsed to allow the boy to grow to be a young man.

-In Genesis 22:1 it says that “after these things that God tested Abraham.”
-And after the sacrifice of Isaac came the news of Abraham’s relatives in Haran and then Sarah died at the age of 127 when Isaac was 37 (Genesis 23:1).
-So, there was a period of 35 years from weaning till the death of Sarah to allow for the chapter 21 and 22 to take place.
+In Genesis 22:1, it says that “after these things that God tested Abraham.”
+And after the sacrifice of Abraham’s son came the news of Abraham’s relatives in Haran and then Sarah died at the age of 127 when her son was 37 (Genesis 23:1).
+So, there was a period of 35 years from weaning till the death of Sarah to allow for chapter 21 and 22 to take place.

-Jamieson, Fausset, and Brown wrote that Isaac was “then upwards of twenty years of age” (n.d., p.
+- Jamieson, Fausset, and Brown wrote that the son was “then upwards of twenty years of age” (n.d., p.
 29).

-Curtis Manor wrote that Isaac was “a youth of sufficient strength and agility to carry a load of firewood up a mountainside” (1994, p.
+- Curtis Manor wrote that the son was “a youth of sufficient strength and agility to carry a load of firewood up a mountainside” (1994, p.
 103).